Rolling Stones deliver biggest bang in nostalgic London show

 Nostalgia has played a major part in the Rolling Stones’ activities the past year as they celebrated 50 years in the music business and embarked on a North American tour.

-The Rolling Stones lived up to their reputation as one of the greatest rock and roll bands when they played to more than 100,000 revellers at last weekend’s Glastonbury festival.
+The Rolling Stones lived up to their reputation as one of the greatest rock and roll bands when they played to more than 100,000 revelers at last weekend’s Glastonbury festival.

 The band emerged alongside the Beatles in the early 1960s to become one of the most successful groups in rock and roll history with hits such as “You Can’t Always Get What You Want” and “Satisfaction”, which rounded off the show amid fireworks.